-Field Team Members are 675 Hour AmeriCorps members, with an end date of October 18th.
+Field Team Members are 300 Hour AmeriCorps members, from August 26th to October 18th.

 Full time, 40 hours a week, 7:00am – 4:30pm, for 9 days (Monday – Tuesday), followed by 5 days off OR Monday – Friday with weekends off.
 It is typical to have a mixed schedule, and each team has a unique project and travel schedule.
 Overnights and weekends required.

 Field Team Members will participate in job readiness training, covering essential hard and soft skills, and will complete conservation projects as part of a team.

 You can expect to serve on physically challenging conservation projects in any kind of weather, gaining hands on experience in the groundwork of stewardship.

 The Team Member position requires a positive attitude, a willingness to learn, the ability to live and serve collaboratively in a team setting, and the physical ability to carry out the essential functions of the position.

 • Learn all aspects of trail construction and rehabilitation.

 • Adhere to the MCC safety rules and guidelines.